hmosousa/gpt_struct_me/README.md

 - Having the predictions we are now in a position to compare them with the annotations.
 By running `python experiments/evalaute.py --mode prompt_selection` one will produce a `results.json` on the `results/prompt_selection` folder that contains the predictions, recall, $F_1$ score, and relaxed $F_1$ score.

 - From the values attained by the `evaluate.py` script one can assert what is the best template according to a given criterion.
-For our research we consider the strict $F_1$ score.
-After idenfiying the best template one has to go to the `constants.py` on the `experiments` folder and add the best template for the model-entity pair.
+For our research, we consider the strict $F_1$ score.
+After identifying the best template one has to go to the `constants.py` on the `experiments` folder and add the best template for the model-entity pair.

 - With that done we can now run the `experiments/test.py` script.